Before I started teaching people how to earn more money, I was working in a medical practice.

 However, there are many combinations of possible codes because there are different sequences that can be performed and different professionals that can perform them.
-For example, the same procedure might be billed differently if it was done by a physician’s assistant as opposed to a physician.
+For example, the same procedure might be billed differently if a physician’s assistant did it, as opposed to a physician.
 With so many possible combinations, it’s easy to see why some people make their entire living entering billing codes.

 How does this help you?
-Well, it’s possible for things to be recategorized with different codes and (sometimes) it can save you money.
+Well, things can be recategorized with different codes and (sometimes) it can save you money.

 More and more, the price that insurance companies pay is the Medicare price.
 Medicare is becoming widely accepted as the standard payment rate within the industry.
 If you know this, then you can often ask for the Medicare rate and reduce your overall bill.